pervezfunctor/mac-config/README.md

 sh ~/.mac-config/mac-setup
 ```

 This runs the full setup: brew packages, AstroNvim, and config sync.
-You can also run individual steps:
+Instead, you can also run individual steps:

 ```bash
 sh ~/.mac-config/mac-setup config   # sync config only; cheap, safe to rerun (backs up replaced files)